Boating License

 How Do I Get a California Boater Card?

-To get your California Boater Card, follow these steps.
+To get your California Boater Card before launching your boat in 2025 (and beyond), follow these steps.

 1. Complete a Boating Safety Course